 At the end of 2007, we began to renovate three buildings in our corporate office park that were idle from our former mushroom farming operation.
 The carrying value of these long-lived assets is \$75,000.
 During 2006, the Company recorded a \$12,500 impairment allowance for an autoclave not currently used in the Company's operation.
-In 2007, we removed the autoclave from the building and are attempting to sell it.
+In 2007, we removed the autoclave from the building and sold it in 2008.
 We are currently renovating one building to be used as an inventory warehouse and the other two are being combined and renovated to make an auditorium.